 Because the methylome is much more variable than the genome, methylation mapping is inherently more complex than genome sequencing.
 We offer several strategies to help streamline your research studies.

-Next-generation sequencing platforms enable ultra–high-throughput sequencing, mapping, and counting of short DNA reads (tags).
-In combination with traditional methylation profiling strategies (bisulfite conversion, digestion with methylation-sensitive restriction enzymes, and antibody- or 5-methylcytosine binding protein–based purification), sequencing allows for comprehensive, genome-wide mapping of methylation sites.
+Next-generation sequencing platforms enable high-throughput sequencing, mapping, and counting of short DNA reads (tags).
+In combination with traditional methylation profiling strategies (bisulfite conversion, digestion with methylation-sensitive restriction enzymes, and antibody- or 5-methylcytosine binding protein–based purification), NGS allows for comprehensive, genome-wide mapping of methylation sites.

-And, for targeted analysis of methylation for specific regions, the gold-standard technique is bisulfite sequencing using automated capillary electrophoresis (CE) instruments.
+For targeted analysis of methylation for specific regions, the gold-standard technique is bisulfite conversion and DNA sequencing.

-Three genome-wide methylation profiling strategies are available for the 5500xl Genetic Analyzer.
+Three genome-wide methylation profiling strategies are available for the Ion GeneStudio S5 series.

 Chemical modification of all unmethylated cytosines in the genome

 - Enzymatic genomic partition

 Separate the genome into methylated and unmethylated compartments with methylation-sensitive restriction enzymes

 High accuracy, short time-to-answer, and low input requirements

 With Ion Torrent focused next-generation sequencing (NGS) technology, get the speed, scalability and precision you need to spend more time finding answers and less time looking for them.
 Further your epigenetics research with our comprehensive NGS solution, which enables a complete, targeted 3-day* workflow for quantitative methylation analysis across multiple loci when combined with the bisulfite conversion method.